sky-chaser-high/adobe-illustrator-scripts/README.md

 2. Assign the threshold value with the slider.
 3. Click the Random button to assign a color according to the threshold value.

-### Notes
+> **Note**
-If there are many characters, the conversion will take time.
+> If there are many characters, the conversion will take time.
-Some characters, such as periods and commas, are not applied.
+> Some characters, such as periods and commas, are not applied.

 ### Requirements
 Illustrator CS4 or higher